Gift Taxes and Who Pays Them

 The federal gift tax is one of the most misunderstood and often ignored taxes assessed by the federal government.
 In addition, Connecticut and Minnesota are the only states that currently collect a gift tax at the state level.
-Minnesota's gift tax went into effect on July 1, 2013, but on the other hand, Tennessee repealed its state gift tax effective January 1, 2012.
-So, what is the gift tax and who pays it?
+Minnesota's gift tax went into effect on July 1, 2013.
+On the other hand, Tennessee repealed its state gift tax effective January 1, 2012.

 Understanding the Gift Tax